gcervantes8/Star-Classifier-For-Mario-64/README.md

 ### Data Information

-Image fed to neural network is cropped image of the star number.
+Image fed to neural network is cropped image of star number.

 ![Sample image of game from player Siglemic](images/sample_data_siglemic_1.jpg)